cygni/cts2023-prompting-for-programmers/exercise_2/README.md

 Few-shot learning is a machine learning technique that enables models to learn new concepts with only a few examples.
 This technique is particularly useful for programming.
 The idea is to include to include example input and output in your prompt which also gives you the opportunity to teach new concepts within the prompt.

-Let's try to solve a few-shot learning problem using bing chat.
+Let's try to solve a problem with the few-shot learning technique using bing chat.

-Here is a slightly adjusted number system
+Here is a slightly adjusted number system based on symbols

 #### Symbols